Ryan1729/bartog/README.md

 # Bartog

-This is a single player only implementation of Bartok, A.K.A.
+This is a single player only implementation of Bartog, A.K.A.
 Bartok, A.K.A.
 Warthog.

 See [the included rules folder](./design/rules/README.md) for more info on the game.

+Because of the extremely flexible nature of Bartog, in some sense this project may never be truly complete.
+It is presented here in it's current form, and I make no promises about where it will eventually get.

 ### Building (using Rust's native WebAssembly backend)